Director of research

 Digital Humanities is a growing field at the intersection of computational methods and the Humanities.
-I have recently developed a wide range of activities around this theme at LATTICE and we now have a number of running projects and experiments with various academic partners (esp. the Institut des Systèmes Complexes in Paris, the Médialab at Sciences Po, the Centre for Digital Humanities at UCL in London, etc.).
-I am also involved in the new Master in Digital Humanities at PSL.
-See here for more information.
+I have recently developed a wide range of activities around this theme at LATTICE and we now have a number of running projects (esp.
+Oupoco and the French part of BookNLP), see here and here for recent publications.
+I am also involved in the PSL Master in Digital Humanities.

 Last but not least, I am especially interested in language diversity and language typology.
 I work on Finnic (i.e. Finnish and closely related languages) and more generally Uralic languages.
 We have recently developed multilingual parsing models that have been applied successfully to under-resouced languages like Finnish, Saami and Komi (joint work with KyungTae Lim and Niko Partanen).
 See here for more information.

 - Presentation of the Oupoco project, primed at IJCAI 2023 (best entertaining video involving AI)

 - A podcast (France Culture) on the links between computers and poetry since the 1950s (oct.
 2023, in French)

 - A podcast (Radio France) on machine translation: Comment la traduction automatique s’est-elle mise à (mieux) marcher ? (le Code a changé, sept.
 2020, in French)

 - Artificial Intelligence and Society: What would a better AI mean?
 (Prairie Tutorial, oct 2022)